 Like red lentils, yellow lentils are also small and soft in texture.
 They are sweet and nutty in flavor.
 They are a staple in Indian cuisine often used in curry and dal recipes.

 Black or beluga lentils got their name for the similarity in the way they look to beluga caviar.
 They have an earthy flavor and are firm in texture.
 They are delicious in salads or as a side dish.

-The red and lentil tacos are too soft in texture for tacos.
+The red and yellow lentils are too soft in texture.
 Brown or green lentils are perfect!
 They’re firm, mild, and earthy in flavor.
 When stuffed in a taco they resemble the typical ground beef tacos you are probably used to from your childhood.
 But these tacos are so much healthier!